quantumlib/Stim/doc/file_format_dem_detector_error_model.md

 #### detector instruction

-A `detector` instruction ensures a particular symptom is in the error model, even if no error mechanism mentions it.
+A `detector` instruction declares a particular symptom that is in the error model.
+It is not necessary to explicitly declare detectors using detector instructions.
-(Detectors can also be implicitly introduced by being mentioned in an error mechanism.)
+Detectors can also be implicitly declared simply by being mentioned in an error mechanism, or by a detector with a larger absolute index being declared.
-For example, this is important for when a quantum circuit includes a detector but happens to have been annotated with a noise model that never affects the detector, to ensure that the tool sampling the detection events in the circuit agrees with the detector error model on exactly how many detectors there are.
-A detector instruction may also include coordinate arguments, which hint at the spacetime location of the detector.
+However, an explicit declaration is the only way to annotate the detector with coordinates, suggesting a spacetime location for the detector.

+The detector instruction should have a detector target (the detector being declared, relative to the current detector index offset) and can include  any number of arguments specifying the detector's coordinates (relative to the current coordinate offset).
-Note that when the current coordinate offset has more coordinates than the detector the additional coordinates are skipped.
+Note that when the current coordinate offset has more coordinates than the detector, the additional coordinates are skipped.
 For example, if the offset is `(1,2,3)` and the detector relative position is `(10,10)` then the detector's absolute position would be `11,12`; not `11,12,3`.

 Example: `detector D4` declares a detector with index 4 (relative to the current detector index offset).